mooali/SpringBookStore/README.md

 # Bookstore Application

-This repository contains the implementation of a bookstore application which was developed in the course *Web Business Applications* at the Bern University of Applied Sciences (BFH).
+This repository contains the implementation of a bookstore application which was developed in the course *Digital Business Systems* at the Bern University of Applied Sciences (BFH).

 ## Requirements